 Temporary residence in the City of Haverhill, solely for the purpose of attending a Haverhill public school is not considered “residency.”

-They must also agree to notify the Haverhill Public Schools if they move during the school year.
+Haverhill Public Schools must be notified if a student moves during the school year.

 Enforcement of the Residency Requirement: